drivet/website/content/blog/blogging/emacs-pelican-workflow.md

 * Git has much more mindshare than any other version control system, so you're more likely to get help when you need it.
 * [Github][10] is a hotbed of developer activity.
-This, in itself, probably consitutes the single most important to know and use git.
+This, in itself, probably constitutes the single most important to know and use git.
 * Emacs has rather nice git support in the form of magit.

 [Magit][5] is a full git front end embedded in emacs.
 That makes it a